14islands/14islands-com-v2/app/blog/_posts/2018-09-27-sarah-join-as-experience-designer.md

 We would like to announce that Sarah Lee Létourneau has joined 14islands as a Senior Experience Designer.

-With many years of experience within digital, she has been part of diverse teams dedicated on shaping outstanding products & services for different clients such as Volvo, ICA, Save the Children, Swedbank and Ericsson.
+With many years of experience within digital, she has been part of diverse teams dedicated on shaping outstanding products & services for some of the world leading companies, start-ups and non-profit organisations.
 She never brags about it though, being a very nice and humble Canadian person.
 Or, we shall specify French-Canadian *🇨🇦*{: class="emoji"}

 Sarah worked as an Interaction Designer at Fjord in Stockholm for many years as well as an Experience Designer at R/GA in both London and Stockholm.
 She studied Digital Creative Strategy at Academy of Art University in San Fransisco and Interactive Communication at Berghs School of Communication in Sweden.